 Following a placement, the organization:

-follows up with both the employer and the employee to assess the appropriateness of the placement and address any emerging issues with placed workers; and
+follows up with the employee, and the employer as appropriate and with the consent of the job seeker, to assess the appropriateness of the placement and address any emerging issues; and

-continues follow-up and support services as appropriate to the identified needs of the individual and the employer.
+continues follow-up and support services to address barriers to job retention or promotion as relevant to the identified needs and preferences of the individual.

 WDS 7: Financial Literacy

-The organization promotes the achievement of identified financial goals by providing the individual with the knowledge necessary to effectively manage his or her finances.
+The organization promotes the achievement of financial capability and identified goals by providing the individual with the knowledge necessary to understand and effectively manage their finances.

 NA The organization does not provide financial literacy education.